Planning to hire in South Africa? Here’s a quick guide

 These agencies bring valuable local expertise, including deep knowledge of the talent market, industry-specific hiring trends, and salary benchmarks.

-In addition to sourcing talent, agencies often conduct initial candidate screenings, background checks, and interviews, saving your internal HR team time and effort.
+In addition to sourcing talent, agencies may offer support in conducting initial candidate screenings, background checks, and interviews, saving your internal HR team time and effort.

 However, working with a recruitment agency does come with an added cost.
 Most agencies charge a percentage of the employee’s annual salary as a placement fee, so it’s important to factor agency costs into your overall hiring budget.